Nichole Ginnan, Ph.D.

 Pennsylvania State University

-Areas of expertise: host-microbiome interactions, microbiome sciences, ecology and evolution, plant pathology, drought/climate change, sustainable agriculture, environmental microbiomes, and research and educational development
+Areas of expertise: host-microbiome interactions, microbiome sciences, ecology and evolution, plant pathology, microbiology drought/global change, meta-omics, genomics, agriculture, environmental microbiomes, and research and educational development

 About Me